NHL Seattle analytics guru Alexandra Mandrycky details advanced statistics for the average fan

 But somewhat less expected was Montreal Canadiens forward Brendan Gallagher at No. 2 with 4.67 and linemate Phillip Danault No. 7 with 3.72.
 Both are largely why Montreal midweek was a surprising fifth in goals per game at 3.67.

-But they’d only one other top-50 player — Jonathan Drouin at No. 48 — perhaps explaining why the Canadiens still have trouble scoring outside their top-line and an improved power play.
+But they had only one other top-50 player — Jonathan Drouin at No. 48 — perhaps explaining why the Canadiens still have trouble scoring outside their top-line and an improved power play.

 “These aren’t the most advanced in the world,’’ Mandrycky said of her stat offerings.
 “But I think they are good starting points for things a general fan could pay attention to.’’

-And perhaps delve in enough to be floating out NHL resumes of their own by the time Seattle’s team takes the ice.
+And perhaps delve in enough to be floating out NHL résumés of their own by the time Seattle’s team takes the ice.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.